Ross Cockrell: Pittsburgh Steelers

 On September 5, 2015, Cockrell signed with the Pittsburgh Steelers.
 Despite signing with the team five days before the opening game of the 2015 NFL season, he received significant playing time that year, beginning in the Steelers' second regular season game against the San Francisco 49ers.
 On October 1, 2015, he intercepted his first career pass from Baltimore Ravens' quarterback Joe Flacco and returned it for 37-yards.
 The following game, he collected a season-high 7 solo tackles against the San Diego Chargers.
 On the year, he played 62% of the Steelers' defensive snaps.
 During the regular season he recorded 44 tackles, 11 passes defensed, two interceptions, one forced fumble, and recovered one fumble.
 In his first season with the Steelers, Cockrell played in 15 regular season games, and started in seven of those.

 On January 22, 2016, the Steelers signed Cockrell to a one-year contract extension worth $600,000.
 He began the season as the Steeler's second cornerback, opposite longtime veteran William Gay.
 In the season opener against the Washington Redskins, he made four combined tackles in the Steelers 38–16 victory.
 On October 9, 2016, Cockrell collected four solo tackles and three pass deflections during the Steelers 31–13 rout of the New York Jets.
-The following week, he made a season-high five solo tackles and two pass deflections in a 15–30 loss to the Miami Dolphins.
+The following week, he made a season-high five solo tackles and two pass deflections in a 30–15 loss to the Miami Dolphins.
 On November 13, 2016, he made four solo tackles, an assisted tackle, and a pass deflection during a 35–30 loss to the Dallas Cowboys.
 Three days later, he was fined $9,115 for a late hit against Lucky Whitehead during the loss to the Cowboys.

 On December 25, 2016, Cockrell recorded a season-high seven combined tackles as the Steelers defeated the Baltimore Ravens 31–27 and clinched the AFC North.
 He finished the 2016 season with a career-high 62 combined tackles, 14 pass deflections, and 16 regular season starts.
-On January 8, 2017, Cockrell started in his first career postseason game and made eight solo tackles in a 30–12 AFC wild card game victory over the Miami Dolphins.
+On January 8, 2017, Cockrell started in his first career postseason game and made eight solo tackles in a 30–12 AFC wild card game victory over the Dolphins.